kevinkoltz/live_tracker/README.md

   - Broadcast notes, instrument and sample changes to `/tone` socket from separate GenStage consumers
 - Sample/Instrument edit (Tone.js has many [options](https://tonejs.github.io/docs/r13/Sampler))
 - Update status when LiveView loses connection
-- Themes

-## Phrenzy Instructions

-Fork this repo and start build an application!
-See [Phoenix Phrenzy](https://phoenixphrenzy.com) for details.

-Note: for development, you'll need Elixir, Erlang and Node.js.
-If you use the [asdf version manager](https://github.com/asdf-vm/asdf) and install the [relevant plugins](https://asdf-vm.com/#/plugins-all?id=plugin-list), you can install the versions specified in `.tool-versions` with `asdf install`.

 ## Deployment